mdgriffith/atom-inline-messenger-example/README.md

 This package has example usage of the [inline messenger](https://github.com/mdgriffith/atom-inline-messenger) package.

+After installing this package, hit `cmd-alt-+`.
+A new page will be created with some example messages and a code suggestion.
+Use `alt-up` or `alt-down` to scroll through the messages, and `cmd-shift-a` to accept the suggestion.

-Inline messenger provides a service you can use in other Atom projects.
+Inline messenger provides a service for use in other Atom projects.
+With it, a package can show messages next to the relevant, highlighted code,  and optionally make a code suggestion for the selected text.
 To use it, include `inline-messenger` in the `consumedServices` section of your `package.json`:

 ```json
 {